-Deposit and contingent premium payment example - claimant with a comprehensive policy large construction company, Claimant Ltd, is claiming damages for breach of contract.
+A large construction company, Claimant Ltd, is claiming damages for breach of contract.
 The merits of the claim are strong and cash flow is available to cover the legal costs.
 However, on behalf of its shareholders, the board is concerned that in the event of an adverse outcome, the company would be left with its own legal costs and the possibility of having to pay its opponent's (Contractbreacher Ltd) costs.